-- 22. Scholars and Supervisors are required to send, by August of each year of tenure, an annual report to the Trust.
-The first part of the form must be completed by the Scholar, and Part 2, by the Supervisor.
-In case of delay, payment of the Scholar's stipend may be withheld until these reports are received. - 23.
+- 21. Scholars and Supervisors are required to submit to the Trust, by August of each year of tenure, an annual progress report.
+The first part of the report form must be completed by the Scholar, with Part 2, populated by the Supervisor.
+In case of delay, payment of the Scholar's stipend may be withheld until a complete report is received. - 22.
 In instances where issues relating to a scholar's progress are raised the Trust may seek comment and advice from an expert(s) in the relevant field.
-These Advisers will assess the Scholar's progress on the basis of the reports and make formal recommendations to the Trust.
+These Advisers will assess the Scholar's progress on the basis of the reports and original scholarship application and make formal recommendations to the Trust.
 Unsatisfactory progress may lead to the withdrawal of the Scholarship.